Zhangxinyue2002/ISDN3000C_Lab09_template/questions.md

     - flask-app
 ```

-This configuration allows Nginx to serve CSS, JavaScript, images, and other static files directly without involving the Flask application, improving performance and reducing load on the application server.
+This lets Nginx handle the CSS, JavaScript, and image files directly without bothering Flask, which makes everything faster.